Qcsteeven/Freelance-Exchange/README.md

 docker-compose -f docker-compose.dev.yml up
 ```

-Чтобы запустить сам сервер, используйте эту команду
+To start the server, use this command.

 ```bash
 python src/main.py
 ```

-After work you need to shut down the database
+After work you need to shut down the database.

 ```bash
 docker-compose -f docker-compose.dev.yml down